 On all units, guests may be asked to leave the room/unit to facilitate addressing clinical needs.

 GUEST/YOUNG SIBLING VISITING HOURS

 Any age sibling may visit general care units during designated guest hours.
 Siblings 12 years or under must be accompanied by an adult at all times.
-Please note: During flu season (November through the spring), siblings and visitors must be 16 years-of-age or older to visit a patient.
-(See more about sibling requirements below.)
+Please note: During cold and flu season sibling visitation may be subject

 General Care Units: A maximum of four guests per patient, at any one time.
 This includes parents and guardians.
 Visiting hours: Noon-8 p.m.

 PICU (Pediatric Intensive Care Unit): A maximum of two guests per patient, at any one time.
 Parental consent required.
 Visiting hours: Noon-8 p.m.

 NICU (Neonatal Intensive Care Unit): A maximum of four guests per patient at any one time, one of whom must be a parent.
 Exception: Up to four people in a designated Support Circle may visit without a parent present.
 Visiting hours: Noon-8 p.m.
 There are additional NICU requirements for siblings.
 See below.